 A framework program consisting in four half-day or daily modules.
 Participants contribute in defining the thematic content of these events.

-The participants benefit from an individual coaching on subjects of their own choice.
-Participants can choose a coach suitable for their particular circumstance from a pool of coaches.
-Topics that may be discussed in an individual coaching are: research funding, career planning and reconciliation, working life as a researcher, preparation for an appointment procedure, mobility, etc.
+The participants benefit from an individual coaching on subjects of their own choice such as for example: research funding, career planning and reconciliation, working life as a researcher, preparation for an appointment procedure, mobility, etc.

 Peer-Mentoring stands for the networking and mutual support of junior scientists (mentees) within or beyond the own level of formation and department.
-The framework program and regular informal meetings enable the participants to exchange among each other and to reflect upon the own career.
+The framework program enables the participants to exchange among each other and to reflect upon their own career.

 Dates and deadlines

 |Modul 3: Topic: Done being nice!||28 February 2019, 13.15 - 17.00, Hauptgebäude, room 117|

 |Application Deadline for the WISO Mentoring 2019 - 2020||30 April 2019|

 You are a doctoral student or a postdoc researcher at the faculty of Business, Economics and Social Sciences at the University of Bern, interested in academic career paths and would like to actively plan and push forward your carreer.

 You are willing to engage with the academic career, to participate in the different program items, you are interested in exchanging with other young researchers and bring an open mind for external suggestions and critics (One-to-One Mentoring, Coaching).

 - Guarantee of the funding and employment situation during the program.